netzkolchose/django-computedfields/docs/examples.rst

 *If resolving the desync state is that tricky, when should I actually use the context?*

-Glad you asked - in general you should avoid the context like the plague.
+In general you should avoid the context as much as possible.
 When you really need performant insert and update code, my first advice will always be to switch to proper bulk usage in your business logic.
 This is guaranteed to give you the best performance without getting into dirty raw SQL business, and databases just love set-like mass actions.
-Furthermore the querysets for those bulk actions are directly supported by `(pre)update_dependent`, so can just be copied over most of the time to get rid of the desync state.
+Furthermore the querysets for those bulk actions are directly supported by `(pre)update_dependent`, so most of the time you can just copy them over to get rid of the desync state.
 Done?

 Well, there are still those cases, where you have to rely a lot on looped instance actions,